← nerzia GRE Prep

 - No mobile app for practice

-Bottom line: Kaplan is worth it if you need live instruction and money isn't the main concern.
-Otherwise, you can get comparable practice for a fraction of the price.
+Bottom line: Worth it if you need live instruction and price is no concern.
+Otherwise, you can get comparable practice for a fraction.
 See full comparison →

 GregMat+